rikkei-finance/rifi-nft-lending-developer-docs/README.md

         uint256 createdAt
     )
 ```
-When the user cancels the nft rental, he will receive this event, this event returns the parameters as
+When the asset owner de-lists the NFT from the marketplace, the event emitter returns these parameters:
    - `tokenId` : id of nft

 Sample code for get this event: